ryedin/site/_posts/2016-12-16-challenges-of-efs.md

 It seems like the write latency is a challenge for the PHP code and SQLite database driver.

-Of course I would heed the SQLite warning anyway in favor of RDS.
-Configuring that and we finally have ownCloud running!
+Of course I would heed the SQLite warning in all cases and use RDS.
+[Configuring that](https://convox.com/docs/postgresql/) and I finally have ownCloud running!

 ![](https://medium2.global.ssl.fastly.net/max/2000/1*oD0Hgni5Ka_DVLfamgPXpg.png){: .center }*SQLite Errors*